|Photos||Video & Audio||Blogs||Statistics||Archive||Shop||Mobile|

 Birth of Gerry Alexander, an aggressive batsman and very fine keeper who played 25 Tests for West Indies, 18 as captain, between 1957 and 1961.
 Alexander got off to a slow start at the top level, saving his best for last - the classic 1960-61 series in Australia, when he was free of the constraints of captaincy.
 In 20 Tests before the series Alexander had only made two half-centuries, but here he made one in each of the five Tests.
 And in the third Test in Sydney he went all the way, posting his only Test century to set up a crushing victory.
 He topped West Indies' averages in that series with 484 runs at 60.50.
 Alexander was a Cambridge Blue in 1952 and '53; he was also a handy footballer who played for the England amateur team and won an Amateur Cup winners' medal.

 Left-arm quick bowler Mitchell Johnson, born today, was picked out by Dennis Lilllee for greatness when he was just 17.
 Johnson was late to focus on cricket and suffered early in his career with four stress fractures of the back.
 He persevered, driving a plumber's van when he lost his Queensland contract, and became only the fourth Australian left-arm quick bowler to go past 100 Test wickets.
-When he swings the ball late, it can be very difficult to play him, but Johnson has struggled to get his wrist in the right position and paid for it in the Ashes in 2009.
-He compensated somewhat with his batting, getting a hundred and then 96 against South Africa.
-The next year began well for Johnson, with his second ten-for, a performance in Hamilton that ensured Australia ended their summer unbeaten.
+In 2010, Johnson took his ten-for, in a performance in Hamilton that ensured Australia ended their summer unbeaten.
 He moved to Western Australia in 2010-11, and two months later tore through the England line-up in Perth to give Australia their only win of that Ashes series.
 But it was the next time England visited these shores than Johnson booked a place for himself in the pantheon of frighteningly fast bowlers.
 Australia whitewashed England, but the series was really won and lost in the second Test in Adelaide when he took 5 for 16 in five overs after lunch to leave England in a state of bewilderment.
 He finished the series with 37 wickets at 13.97.

 An extraordinary match in the Wills Golden Jubilee tournament in Lahore ended with South Africa beating Pakistan by nine runs.
 Given that South Africa lost their third wicket at 192 and Pakistan theirs at 0, it was a remarkably tight affair.
 Wasim Akram took three wickets in an over to keep South Africa to 271, but when Shaun Pollock repeated the trick in his first over six wickets had gone down for two runs in 12 balls.
 Pollock soon reduced Pakistan to 9 for 4 and the game looked over, but Inzamam-ul-Haq cracked 85 in a fifth-wicket partnership of 133 with Moin Khan.
 Azhar Mahmood then hammered an unbeaten 59 off 43 balls, but it was not quite enough to pull off a glorious victory.